ioggstream/python-course/sparql-101/00-teaser.md

 ## Agenda

 - 1h.
-What is semantics and how to describe information in a meaningful (and machine-readable) way using RDF.
+What is semantics and how to describe information in a meaningful (and machine-readable) way using Resource Description Format (RDF).

 - 1h.
 Storing data or describing knowledge?
   Practical use of getting security insights from data.